Winterhart/CentOS7-Setup/README.md

 Inside CentOS 7, I am going to create a virtual machine that will be used as a development environment for Linux project.

-I am still not 100% convinced to take the Windows 10 setup in a virtual machine.

 ## Current Built